did-app/did-elixir/README.md

 ## Create a notes controller and views

-Now it's time to create a controller for users to work with there notes.
+Now it's time to create a controller for users to work with their notes.
 This will live in `lib/my_notes_web/controllers/note_controller.ex`.

 ```elixir